liuzhe821/nyc-taxi-data/README.md

 1) Run `analysis/my_analysis.sql` without/comment-out the last section of codes (create FeatureCollection) to create tables;
 2) Run only the last section of `analysis/my_analysis.sql` (create FeatureCollection) twice, with `nta_daily_pickups_geomjson` and `nta_daily_dropoffs_geomjson` in the last row; use the results to generate file `sample-geojson.js`.

+##### 7. Website work and further analysis

+LIBRARIES/RESOURCES USED: The map is generated with the Leaflet.js library (http://leafletjs.com/).
+Charts are generated using Google Charts (https://developers.google.com/chart/).
+Show/hide arrows on the bottom right corner map are Google Material Design Icons (https://material.io/icons/).

+HTML/CSS: All HTML work is in NYC_taxi.html, styled with main.css.
+1. Within the body there is the top nav bar containing the title, description, and two dropdown boxes.
+2. Then there is the div with id 'map' that the JavaScript will populate with the Leaflet map.
+3. Then there is the bottom right citywide intraday flow graph, with id 'overall_graph'.
+The overall graph can be hidden/shown with the google design icon in the div with id 'og-button'.

+JAVASCRIPT: All JavaScript is in main.js.
+1. There is a set of global variables to keep track of state so that the map is updated carefully, hold data (color ramps, map, painted layer, etc).
+Check inline comments for specific descriptions.
+2. Then there is a number of functions, mainly to support drawing graphs (makeRows, drawChart, drawImbalChart) and to support updating the map (onEachNeighbor, getJson, updateMap).
+3. Then there is the jQuery function that runs when the DOM is ready.
+Within the $(document).ready() there are event listeners for the two dropdowns, which update global variables and call updateMap and draw new overall graphs when the selected dropdown option changes, a click listener for the show/hide button on the overall graph, and a window resize listener to ensure the map resizes proportionally to the window.

+GEOJSONS: All GeoJSONs are in dow_data.js.
+Each GeoJSON represents a different day of week, and contains that day of week's pickups, pickups per sqm, dropoffs, dropoffs per sqm, intraday pickups, intraday dropoffs, identifiers, and geographical info per NTA.

+SQL/ANALYSIS OVERVIEW: The following sql files are to be run after the steps to create and populate the db.
+They are located in /analysis/website_analysis

+create_overall_tables.sql contains the SQL commands to create tables with pickup, dropoff, and intraday pickup/dropoff data that averages all days in a given month.

+create_dow_tables.sql contains the SQL commands to create similar tables above, but for individual days of the week (0=Sunday).
+There is an extra 'dow' column which keeps day of week values separate.

+queries.sql contains the queries to retrieve GeoJSONS for specific months/days of week.
+Comment out unwanted queries and run the desired one.
+Modify the WHERE statements (see inline comments for specifics) to get geoJSONS for specific month and days of week.

+The two table creation files can be run from the command line on mac with: psql nyc-taxi-data -f filename.sql To run the query file and save output to a js file, run: psql nyc-taxi-data -f queries.sql > filename.js Use >> in place of > to append to file instead of creating new/overwriting.

+The two create_* files should only be run once.
+The queries in queries.sql will be joining the tables together to generate GeomJSONS.

+NEXT STEPS

+1. Charting for forecastable intraday variation and unpredictable forecast deviations
+2. Charting imbalance (inflow-outflow) at nodes: histogram of log Imb(i,t) across i
+3. Incorporate data beyond May 2016
+4. Consolidate all data into one/a few geojson for faster loading times: all the geographical data is uselessly repeated.
+By putting all data into one geojson (and generating heatmaps by indicating which field to use), the site would load faster.
+This would involve modifying SQL queries to join tables etc. This would also remove the need to run sql queries repeatedly while changing the WHERE dow= or time_period= condition

 ## Schema

 - `trips` table contains all yellow and green taxi trips, plus Uber pickups from April 2014 through September 2014.
 Each trip has a `cab_type_id`, which references the `cab_types` table and refers to one of `yellow`, `green`, or `uber`.
 Each trip maps to a census tract for pickup and dropoff